 Additionally, when the weather’s nice, it’s also important that you drink plenty of fluids and keep yourself well hydrated.

-Seniors are particularly susceptible to dehydration, so it’s very important indeed for older gardeners to stay hydrated at all times, especially when gardening in warm weather.
+Seniors are particularly susceptible to dehydration, so it’s very important for older gardeners to stay hydrated at all times, especially when gardening in warm weather.
 We are all capable of ignoring the signs of thirst, as it’s something we tend to do on a daily basis, but as a senior it is important you recognise when your body is sending you signals that it needs water and giving it what it wants immediately.

 Using the right tools and equipment

 Seniors who are less physically capable than young people, of fully partaking in strenuous activities, should make sure they’re using the right sorts of tools and equipment when gardening.

 There are lots of gardening tools that have been specially designed for use by seniors and people with limited mobility.
-Using these will not only make gardening easier and more convenient for seniors, it can also make it less dangerous and extend the length of time you get to spend doing the things you love in your garden.
+Using these tools will not only make gardening easier and more convenient for seniors, but it can also make it less dangerous and extend the length of time you get to spend doing the things you love in your garden.

 Dealing with uneven ground

 Not all gardens are flat.
-If yours is completely flat, you should have no problems getting around.
+If yours is completely flat, you should have no problems getting around the yard.

-Should you fall over, having a cane or walking stick within reach should make it a lot easier for you to get back up on your feet again.
-Just walking around on uneven ground can be made much easier with the aid of a walking stick.
+Should you fall over, having a cane or walking stick (or similar) within reach should make it a lot easier for you to get back up on your feet again.
+Additionally, just walking around on uneven ground can be made much easier with the aid of a walking stick.
 Even healthy young people use walking sticks when hiking for the same reasons as do shepherds, so it isn’t something you should be hesitant about using.

 Enjoying Your Gardening For Years to Come